lutzr2000/Continuum_Flow/Documentation/source/install.rst

 Installation
 ============

 Continuum Flow consists of two parts: the UI part within Blender and the external Python script running the actual simulation.
 The code is only tested on Windows.
+Linux and MacOS can work but are untested.
+GPU is not supported on MacOS.

 Requirements
 -------------
 General:

-- Blender 5.0.0 or higher
+- Blender 5.0.0 (currently only supported version)
 - for GPU: CUDA Toolkit (https://developer.nvidia.com/cuda-downloads)

 If you want to use the GPU, it is recommended to install the CUDA Toolkit first.